-While the size of the deuteron is comparable to the typical range of the emitting source, the use of a point like deuteron in RHIC studies has brought results that are consistent with experimental data in several sectors~\cite{Danielewicz:1991dh}: yields and spectra~\cite{Oh:2009gx,Oliinychenko:2020znl}, elliptic flow~\cite{Oh:2009gx,Staudenmaier:2021lrg}, etc. Also the freeze-out multiplicities are successfully predicted by the statistical thermal model~\cite{Andronic:2010qu,Andronic:2017pug}, where the deuteron is modelled on equal footing as the rest of hadrons.
+While the size of the deuteron is comparable to the typical range of the emitting source, the use of a point like deuteron in RHIC studies has given results that are consistent with experimental data on several observables~\cite{Danielewicz:1991dh}: yields and spectra~\cite{Oh:2009gx,Oliinychenko:2020znl}, elliptic flow~\cite{Oh:2009gx,Staudenmaier:2021lrg}, etc. Also the freeze-out deuteron multiplicity are successfully predicted by the statistical thermal model~\cite{Andronic:2010qu,Andronic:2017pug}, where the deuteron is modelled on equal footing as the other hadrons.
 For this reason one would expect that the low-energy description of the $pd$ system with a elementary deuteron should be still possible as a first approximation to the real physics.
-We believe that before discarding the two-body approach in favor of a three-body formalism (without diminishing the value of that approach) one needs to (in)validate the two-body description by addressing it beyond the LL approximation.
+We believe that before discarding the two-body approach in favor of a three-body formalism (without diminishing the value of that approach), one needs to (in)validate the two-body description by addressing it beyond the LL approximation.

-In this paper we revisit the proton-deuteron problem solving the Schr\"odinger equation with strong and Coulomb interactions and compute the full wave function valid in all space, and not only in the asymptotic region.
+In this paper, we revisit the proton-deuteron problem by solving the Schr\"odinger equation with strong and Coulomb interactions and compute the full wave function valid in full space, instead only in the asymptotic region.
 In the standard application of the LL approach, it only considers low-energy scattering parameters in the $L=0$ partial wave.
-In our current approach, we are not limited by the low-energy expansion of the scattering amplitude and produce higher partial waves beyond the $S$ wave.
+In our current approach, we are not limited by the low-energy expansion of the scattering amplitude and include higher partial waves beyond the $S$ wave.